Industries

 This is probably a good era for generalists.
 The trick is having a real through-line.
 Ours is operational mess, brittle systems, and workflows that are too important to stay manual.

-These are operating environments where the cost of bad systems is obvious: slower sales, slower service, more manual work, more headcount drag, more switching between tools, and less trust in the data.
+In these businesses, the cost of bad systems is easy to see: slower sales and service, more manual work, more people moving information between tools, and less trust in the numbers.

 What we look for